kcudding/ecotheory.github.io/teach/density-dependent.md

 We have a population that has an initial population density of $N=10$, and carrying capacity $K=100$.
 With different values of $r$, we can see very different population growth trajectories.

 ![](density-dependent_files/figure-html/unnamed-chunk-4-1.png)<!-- -->
 Population growth with an initial population density of $N=10$, carrying capacity $K=100$.
-With different values of per capita growth rate $r$, the population growth trajectories are very different.
+With different values of per capita growth rate $r$, the population growth trajectories are very different

 When $r$ is close to zero, we have a steady simple asymptotic approach to K (Fig. a).
 As $r$ increases, we see the population overshoot the carrying capacity and exhibit **damped oscillations** (Fig. b).
 At $r=2.2$, we see a stable limit cycle of two points (Fig. c).
-As $r$ increases further, the number of points increases to a four-point limit cycle (e.g., at $r=2.5$, Fig. d), then an eight-point cycle, a 16-point limit cycle, and so on.
+As $r$ increases further, a four-point limit cycle is observed (e.g., at $r=2.5$, Fig. d), then an eight-point cycle, a 16-point limit cycle, and so on.
 As $r$ increases further, however, stable limit cycles shift into chaos (Fig. e).

 **Bifurcation Graph**
 We can also demonstrate the chaotic dynamics using a bifurcation plot, which examines $N$ as a function of $r$.
 As $r$ increases the number of $N$ will continue to double, growing geometrically.
 Eventually, we reach a point when there becomes an infinite number of unique points.

 ![](density-dependent_files/figure-html/unnamed-chunk-6-1.png)<!-- -->
-Long term dynamics of discrete logistic population growth, with an initial population density of $N=10$, and carrying capacity $K=100$.
-(Stevens, 2009)
+Long term dynamics of discrete logistic population growth, with an initial population density of $N=10$, and carrying capacity $K=100$ (Stevens, 2009)

 <br>
 **Chaos** is a non-repeating, deterministic fluctuating trajectory, that is bounded, and sensitive to initial conditions.